UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

         > [!NOTE]
         > The error "Azure Classic Run As account creation error" may occur.
 This **DOES NOT** affect the process.

 4. Once deployed, navigate to the *Automation Account*.
-In the new blade, under *Configuration Management*, select the solution to enable (Inventory & Change Tracking or Update Management).
+In the new blade, under *Configuration Management*, select the solution to enable (**Inventory & Change Tracking** or **Update Management**).

-    - Select the *Log Analytics workspace* to link the automation account to.
+    - Select the Log Analytics workspace to link the automation account to.

     - Click **Enable**.

     - Wait for the deployment to complete.

-    - Repeat step 4 for both Inventory & Change Tracking and Update Management.
+    - Repeat step 4 for both **Inventory & Change Tracking** and **Update Management**.

         > [!TIP]
         > Leave the public Azure portal open; you'll need to use it again later.

 5. Log in to the [Azure Stack portal](https://portal.frn00006.azure.ukcloud.com).

-6. Navigate to the VM that you want to enable **Update & Management** on and under *Settings*, select the *Extensions* blade.
+6. Navigate to the VM that you want to enable Update & Management on and under *Settings*, select the *Extensions* blade.

     > [!WARNING]
     > For any monitoring to work correctly, the VM **must** have HTTPS (Port 443) enabled in its **Network Security Group** rules.